Article updated 2018

 And if that person is always, consistently, you – and he never does the same practice of taking responsibility, then don’t tolerate him.

 For example, if you guys have an argument where you both hurled insults at each other, and you are consistently apologising and he never even acknowledges that his words hurt you – then think about that.
 Do you want that long-term?
+To help you decide whether your current relationship is worth your time, I wrote an article about the 10 Ultimate Signs of a Healthy Relationship.

 Why would I recommend that whoever comes to their senses first takes responsibility?